 Wir trinken gern ein Tässchen Kaffee beim Arbeiten an unserer Webseite.
 Dank Dir, wenn Du uns eine spendieren magst!

-Showing face and giving courage: this is exactly the central concern we have dedicated ourselves to.
-Even before mental health was on everyone’s lips, we brought the issue of stigmatisation of mentally ill people into the public eye.
+Showing face and giving courage: this is precisely the central concern to which we have dedicated ourselves.
+Even before mental health was on everyone’s lips, we were bringing the issue of stigmatization of mentally ill people into the public eye.
 We enable those affected and their relatives to show their faces.
 We show people in their entirety and give them a voice.
 These people show incredible courage and encourage those who cannot (yet) talk about their illnesses.

-At the same time, we thereby sensitise the public in dealing with mentally ill people and their perception in society.
-We courage people stand for the values of diversity, respect and acceptance and we stand for strong self-help!
+At the same time, we thereby sensitize the public in dealing with mentally ill people and their perception in society.
+We courage people stand for the values of diversity, respect and acceptance and we stand for a strong self-help!

-We inform about mental illness, educate and raise awareness about the topic.
-We want to encourage people to make use of professional help and services.
+We inform about mental illness, educate and sensitize for the topic.
+We want to encourage people to make use of professional help and offers.

-Especially in acute crisis situations, it can be difficult to get help promptly.
+Especially in acute crisis situations it can be difficult to get help promptly.
 Waiting times for therapy places are long and branches are scarce.
-If it is then difficult to talk about psychological burdens and challenges in one’s own environment because there are still enough prejudices and fears, the person is left alone and to his or her own devices in the worst case.
+If it is then difficult to talk about psychological stress and challenges in one’s own environment, because there is still enough prejudice and fear, in the worst case the person is left alone and to his or her own devices.
 We at Mutmachleute e.V. want to bring about a change.

-However, anti-stigma work as well as prevention and help offers do not reach all people in the digital space.
+However, anti-stigma work and prevention and support services do not reach all people in the digital space.

-#Mutmachleuteontour: Self-help and anti-stigma tour with travelling exhibition
+#Mutmachleuteontour: Self-help and anti-stigma tour with traveling exhibition

-On the tour through Germany, we will go public with a diverse programme – for strong self-help and the destigmatisation of mental illness.
+On the tour through Germany, we will go public with a diverse program – for strong self-help and the destigmatization of mental illness.

-Because: What is the most direct and sustainable way to destigmatise mental illness?
+After all, what is the most direct and sustainable way to destigmatize mental illness?
 How can we reach people directly with our encouraging message?
-By talking to each other, exchanging views – at eye level, from person to person.
+By talking to each other, exchanging ideas – at eye level, from person to person.
 By affected people and their relatives openly showing their faces and talking about their illnesses.
-And also by being able to ask those not affected their questions in order to understand their perspectives.
+And also by asking those who are not affected their questions, in order to understand their perspectives.

-It only works in cooperation – in a real dialogue.
+It only works in cooperation – in a real dialog.

 We are convinced – and this is also our message: